-(SG 1-17) Full-time employees, up to and including SG 17 (or non-statutory employees with an annual salary no greater than the job rate of SG 17), who enroll in the program will be eligible to forfeit either a total of either 3 or 6 days of annual and/or personal leave standing to their credit at the time of enrollment in return for a credit of up to either \$500 or \$1,000 to be applied toward the employee share of NYSHIP premiums deducted from biweekly paychecks in 2016.
+(SG 1-17) Full-time employees, up to and including SG 17 (or non-statutory employees with an annual salary no greater than the job rate of SG 17), who enroll in the program will be eligible to forfeit either a total of either 3 or 6 days of annual and/or personal leave standing to their credit at the time of enrollment in return for a credit of up to either \$500 or \$1,000 in calendar year 2020 and \$600 or \$1200 in calendar years 2021 (prorated), 2022 and 2023 to be applied toward the employee share of NYSHIP premiums deducted from biweekly paychecks in each year.

-(SG 18-24) Full-time employees, in SG 18 (or non-statutory employees equated to SG 18, or in the absence of that, employees with an annual salary exceeding the job rate of SG 17) up to and including SG 24 (or non-statutory employees with an annual salary no greater than the job rate of SG 24), who enroll in the program will be eligible to forfeit a total of either 2 or 4 days of annual and/or personal leave standing to their credit at the time of enrollment in return for a credit of up to either \$500 or \$1,000 to be applied toward the employee share of NYSHIP premiums deducted from biweekly paychecks in 2016.
+(SG 18-24) Full-time employees, in SG 18 (or non-statutory employees equated to SG 18, or in the absence of that, employees with an annual salary exceeding the job rate of SG 17) up to and including SG 24 (or non-statutory employees with an annual salary no greater than the job rate of SG 24), who enroll in the program will be eligible to forfeit a total of either 2 or 4 days of annual and/or personal leave standing to their credit at the time of enrollment in return for a credit of up to either \$500 or \$1,000 in calendar year 2020 and \$600 or \$1200 in calendar years 2021 (prorated), 2022 and 2023 to be applied toward the employee share of NYSHIP premiums deducted from biweekly paychecks in each year.

-The credit will be divided evenly among the State paydays that fall between January 1 and December 31 of 2016.
+The credit will be divided evenly among the State paydays that fall between January 1 and December 31 of these years.

-III.
-The program will be available to eligible part-time employees on a prorated basis.

-IV.
-In order to enroll an employee must:

-- Be a classified or unclassified service employee in a title below Salary Grade 25, or equated to a position below Salary Grade 25, or be a non-statutory employee with an annual salary no greater than the job rate of the Salary Grade 24; - Be an employee covered by the 2015-2016 New York State/PEF Collective Bargaining Agreement; - Have a sufficient leave balance to make the full leave forfeiture at the time of enrollment without bringing their combined annual and personal leave balances below 8 days; and - Be a NYSHIP enrollee and contract holder in either the Empire Plan or an HMO at the time of enrollment.
+- III.
+The program will be available to eligible part-time employees on a prorated basis. - IV.
+In order to enroll an employee must: - Be a classified or unclassified service employee in a title below Salary Grade 25, or equated to a position below Salary Grade 25, or be a non-statutory employee with an annual salary no greater than the job rate of the Salary Grade 24; - Be an employee covered by the 2019-2023 New York State/PEF Collective Bargaining Agreement; - Have a sufficient leave balance to make the full leave forfeiture at the time of enrollment without bringing their combined annual and personal leave balances below 8 days; and - Be a NYSHIP enrollee and contract holder in either the Empire Plan or an HMO at the time of enrollment.